A few weeks ago, I got an email from a woman asking for help organizing her church's music library.

 What do I do with sample music?

 Take this opportunity to purge your sample music stash and discard any outdated or excess music or promotional CDs.
-Don't worry - your church is likely still on the publisher’s mailing list and will get new things in the mail throughout the year.

 How long should I keep music?

 When it comes to music, there isn't really an expiration date.

 Some churches may hold on to old music for many years.
 Some of it may get sung again and you might find yourself digging through the archive for a special church anniversary or celebration.

 All that being said, if you have no intention of using old music again and you're running out of space in your music library, see if another local church could use it, list it online for others to see, or recycle it.

 How do I keep it organized?

 If you don't already have some sort of spreadsheet or database of what's in your music library, this is a perfect opportunity to make one.
 Set up a simple spreadsheet on your computer or laptop and add titles and basic information for each anthem as you go.
 I recommend the following information for each anthem: